 - h) On October 1, 2012, the Company entered into an agreement with the surface owner of the Bajo Pobré Ranch in Santa Cruz province, Argentina.
 As consideration for access to the Bajo Pobré property and use of the Bajo Pobré Ranch the Company agreed to pay the owner \$5,000 per month over a period of 9 months ending on June 30, 2013.
 At the Company's sole option it can extend the agreement for an additional year, ending June 1, 2014.
-The Company's total commitment for 2013 under this agreement is US\$30,000. - i) On November 1, 2012, the Company entered into an agreement with Fomicruz for the exploration of the La Valenciana project in Santa Cruz province, Argentina.
+The Company's total commitment for 2013 under this agreement is US\$30,000.
+The Company did not elect to extend the lease for an additional year. - i) On November 1, 2012, the Company entered into an agreement with Fomicruz for the exploration of the La Valenciana project in Santa Cruz province, Argentina.
 The agreement is for a total of 7 years, expiring on October 31, 2019.
 The 7 years is broken into 3 economic periods, at the end of each period the Company will have the option of reporting its results to Fomicruz or terminating the agreement.